 Which to collect, then?
 “The best car safety device is a rear-view mirror with a cop in it!”

 Police cars are all collectable and will always be popular.
 Throughout the past thirty years the standard production releases have never commanded high values despite their theme popularity.
 Whether from the 1980s or from this decade the Scalextric models can always be purchased at a cost near their original retail price.
 Pre-production or production errors can be found for all examples of Scalextric police cars and standard production items are always available.
 Collecting police cars is an achievable objective at a reasonable price or treat yourself to a jam sandwich or a slice of battenburg.
 Tough choice!

 If you believe you have a yet unrecorded variant and seek confirmation of its authenticity, please contact me at slotcarportal.com.

-“Scalextric – The Ultimate Guide 8th Edition” book, with over 700 pages, is available from the Internet.
+“Scalextric – The Ultimate Guide 9th Edition” book of 10 volumes is available from the Internet.
 Search online!